 Guest Star Party Member: The Drowned City has computer-controlled guest characters who you can fight alongside with in order to help them out on their sea quest.

 Either Kirjonen or Wiglaf in Legends of the Titan can be one if you help one of them in battle while exploring the Lands.
-They can also join you, if you want, when you're battling the Blizzard King and the Storm Emperor, respectively.
-In the post-game, Baldur will be this when you battle the Great Dragon.
+They can also join you, if you want, when you're battling the Blizzard King and the Storm Emperor, respectively, in the post-game.
+Baldur will be one when you battle the Great Dragon.

 Guide Dang It: In The Drowned City, getting a certain ending requires ignoring a mission you have seemingly no reason to not pick up immediately, then backtrack an entire area to talk to a character you've only seen once before who, while essential to the story, has never been indicated to be able to actually (sort of) improve the current crisis.

 Want the king grimoires in The Millennium Girl?
 If you're not insanely lucky, better hope you know that aligning the final digit in your guild card stats increases your chances!